 Arras is Amazing!
 This historic city in Northern France is well worth discovering

 By Jamie Kimmel

-During World War I, the Boves were used as a shelter for civilians.
+During World War I, the Boves was used as a shelter for civilians.
 A gem of the Boves is the underground garden that hosts an event, “Jardin des Boves” every spring.
-Many exotic, beautiful flowers and other plants (ivies, orchids, ferns, etc.) can be found here and the event features art by plastic artist and creator of the event, Luc Brevart.
+Many exotic, beautiful flowers and other plants (Ivies, orchids, ferns, etc.) can be found here and the event features art by plastic artist and creator of the event, Luc Brevart.

 There are exhibitions addressing the environment and the history of agriculture and food.
 Cite Nature also has a discovery space for kids with organized activities, as well as

 Marie Antoinette, the former queen of France, part of an exhibit of a hundred masterpieces from Versailles on display in Arras through 2016. several gardens “or every type” and a discussion hall with a café atmosphere.
 People can enjoy music, live shows, tastings and chat with artists in this hall.

 Arras is known for its frequent performing arts events.
 One such event, Les Inouies, showcases internationally known composers and musicians under the idea that all music is popular, including “highbrow” music.
 They strive to make this highbrow music accessible to all.

 Many workshops, concerts and strolling musical performances take place during this event.
 Finally, the City Pass includes entrance into the Wellington Quarry.
 Also underground, this quarry was also turned into a chalk mine.
 However, its significance comes from it being converted into barracks for British soldiers during World War I. Some New Zealand tunnel diggers connected all of the tunnels for the soldiers and gave the quarry its name.